ChrisPenner/rasa/docs/Building-An-Extension.md

 directory where the rest of the `rasa-ext` foldrs are and run `stack new rasa-ext-copy-pasta simple-library`.

-It's good practice to prefix your rasa extension package name with `rasa-ext` just so people can easily search for them.
+It's good practice to prefix your rasa extension package name with `rasa-ext` just so people can search for them easily.
 Running that stack command should have made a new package folder for you with a simple library package template inside.
 Go ahead and `cd rasa-ext-copy-pasta`.

 Inside here you'll see some config files and a `src` folder.
-You'll want to open up the `rasa-ext-copy-pasta.cabal` and make sure the info in there is correct.
-You'll need to move over the things we added to 'build-depends:' into this cabal file. ' You'll also see a `stack.yaml` inside the folder, we won't need that since the entire rasa git repository is a single stack project with its own `stack.yaml`, so go ahead and `rm stack.yaml`.
+You'll want to open up the `rasa-ext-copy-pasta.cabal` and make sure the info in there is correct and has the libraries we need, You'll need to move over the things from 'build-depends:' of `rasa-example-config.cabal` into this cabal file.
+You'll also see a `stack.yaml` inside the folder, we won't need that since the entire rasa git repository is a single stack project with its own `stack.yaml`, so go ahead and `rm stack.yaml`.

 At this point we can move our code over, you can delete the `Lib.hs` that's in `src` and instead make some folders inside `src`: `Rasa/Ext`.
 Add a new file inside